micmejia/bible-dump/AMPC/Deuteronomy/Deut 7.md

-Moreover, the Lord your God will send the [^a]hornet among them until those who are left and hide themselves from you are destroyed.
+Moreover, the Lord your God will send the hornet among them until those who are left and hide themselves from you are destroyed.